ices-eg/DIG/Cyber-ToR.md

 Once the challenges we will list the key measures that can be taken to reduce their risk.

 **ToR c)**
-One of the most effective defences against cyber attacks is knowledgeable people with the right skills.
+One of the most effective defences against cyber attacks is well-informed people with the right skills.
 This ToR will determine whether there is a need for cyber-security training targetted at the ICES community and, if so, what it should cover.

 **ToR d)**
 During the workshop it will be decided if there is value in a similar forum meeting on an ongoing basis - if so, it will propose what format it should take and, if required, draft resolutions.